exasol/exasol-java-tutorial/doc/tutorial/mdstats.md

 # Markdown Statistics

+## Before you Start

+If you haven't done so already, we recommend that you do the ["Hello world"](hello_world.md) tutorial first.
+We are building on that knowledge here.

 ## What you are Going to Learn in This Tutorial

 1. Creating a scalar script that emits multiple columns.